A Love Letter to You 3: Packaging and promotion

 In September 2018, Trippie Redd stated that the mixtape was "already done" but that he needed 2–3 more songs to complete it, and released an audio clip of "Topanga".
 On October 30, he released the cover art and track listing.
 This tracklist included the songs "Blastoff" and "Talk That Shit", neither of which made the final cut.
 "Blastoff" was later released as part of Internet Money's studio album B4 the Storm (2020).

 The lead and sole single from A Love Letter to You 3, "Topanga", was released on October 22, 2018.
 A music video was released on October 30.
 Redd also performed the song on Zane Lowe's Beats 1 show and later The Tonight Show Starring Jimmy Fallon.

 Critical reception

-A Love Letter to You 3 received generally positive reviews, inclined towards critical acclaim.
-Reviewers commended the creative direction of the mixtape and lauded the vocal performances displayed by Trippie Redd and his collaborators.
-However, some criticised the length and uniformity of the project.
+The mixtape received acclaim; reviewers commended its creative direction and lauded the vocal performances displayed by Trippie Redd and his collaborators.
+However, Exclaim! and Pitchfork alone were more critical and criticised the length and uniformity of the project.